 Key takeaway: Debt consolidation loans give you a more predictable monthly payment and can help you get out of debt faster if you qualify for a lower interest rate and opt for a shorter loan term.

 Balance transfer credit card

 Most balance transfer credit cards offer a 0 percent APR introductory period, typically lasting anywhere from 12 to 21 months.
-If you can manage to pay off all or most of your debt during the introductory period, you could potentially save thousands of dollars in interest payments.
+If you can pay off all or most of your debt during the introductory period, you could save thousands of dollars in interest payments.

 Student loan refinancing